HectorMagana1/football-web-app/README.md

 # Settle the Score - Basketball Player Statistics Comparison App

 Welcome to Settle the Score!
 This app is designed to provide basketball fans, analysts, and enthusiasts with a powerful tool to compare and analyze the statistics of their favorite players.
-With a user-friendly interface and interactive visualizations, HoopStats allows you to gain valuable insights into the performance of basketball players from different leagues and seasons.
+With a user-friendly interface and interactive visualizations, Settle the Score allows you to gain valuable insights into the performance of basketball players from different leagues and seasons.

 ## Technologies Used

-HoopStats was developed using the following technologies:
+Settle the Score was developed using the following technologies:

 - **JavaScript:** The core programming language used to build the app's logic and functionality.
 - **HTML:** The markup language used to structure the app's user interface.